Pyridine: History

 The first major synthesis of pyridine derivatives was described in 1881 by Arthur Rudolf Hantzsch.
 The Hantzsch pyridine synthesis typically uses a 2:1:1 mixture of a β-keto acid (often acetoacetate), an aldehyde (often formaldehyde), and ammonia or its salt as the nitrogen donor.
 First, a double hydrogenated pyridine is obtained, which is then oxidized to the corresponding pyridine derivative.
 Emil Knoevenagel showed that asymmetrically substituted pyridine derivatives can be produced with this process.

 The contemporary methods of pyridine production had a low yield, and the increasing demand for the new compound urged to search for more efficient routes.
 A breakthrough came in 1924 when the Russian chemist Aleksei Chichibabin invented a pyridine synthesis reaction, which was based on inexpensive reagents.
 This method is still used for the industrial production of pyridine.

 Occurrence

 Pyridine is not abundant in nature, except for the leaves and roots of belladonna (Atropa belladonna) and in marshmallow (Althaea officinalis).
 Pyridine derivatives, however, are often part of biomolecules such as alkaloids.

 In daily life, trace amounts of pyridine are components of the volatile organic compounds that are produced in roasting and canning processes, e.g. in fried chicken, sukiyaki, roasted coffee, potato chips, and fried bacon.
 Traces of pyridine can be found in Beaufort cheese, vaginal secretions, black tea, saliva of those suffering from gingivitis, and sunflower honey.

+Trace amounts of up to 16 μg/m3 have been detected in tobacco smoke.
+Minor amounts of pyridine are released into environment from some industrial processes such as steel manufacture, processing of oil shale, coal gasification, coking plants and incinerators.
+The atmosphere at oil shale processing plants can contain pyridine concentrations of up to 13 μg/m3, and 53 μg/m3 levels were measured in the groundwater in the vicinity of a coal gasification plant.
+According to a study by the US National Institute for Occupational Safety and Health, about 43,000 Americans work in contact with pyridine.